(V): Format

 Throughout the day, [V] holds several countdowns based on certain themes.
 A large number of the countdowns are top charts based on ratings from country to country.
 Much larger countdowns can be seen for special occasions, such as the Top 50, Top 100 and Top 200.

 In January 2010, [V] Hits aired the "10,000 Hits" countdown, believed to be the largest of its kind ever undertaken.

-The overnight output (midnight/10:30pm-6am) is advert-free.
+The overnight output (midnight/10:30 p.m. to 6 a.m.) is advert-free.